 In the Americas, the forced removal of our African and native languages has contributed to erasing our history.
 The hood kids had it right.
 Their angst is part of an internal struggle against assimilation.
 Sunu Gaal translates as "our boat" in a language native to western Africa.
 Nearly half of the Africans forcibly brought to the united states came from these regions.

 Reconfiguration is Rebellion

 I am an artist.
 My movements are a series of expressions that detail my history and my present.
 Both the visual object and performance are part of those expressions.
-Acts of Service are key to that expression and my connection and contribution to Suma Mbok.
 We are orchestrating a series of movements, objects and conversations to reestablish our identities and contribute to Suma Mbok.
 Our art is a response to alienation.

 “Fuck you my nigga!”
 His voice carried with force.
 The irony of being “his nigga” and spurned all at once.
 Cohorts near.
 We stood center in that customary circle, our makeshift coliseum.
 Something familiar from my youth.
 To my sides and rear stood our audience.
 Tapping their feet, waiting for the competition to begin.
 Some were friends, most caged observers.
 The contest for that day had not escalated, for now this would be one on one.
 We were all Black, negros, niggas and twentysomethings, typical for this area.
 These occasions were like real life rehearsals for us, a brand of hood improv.
 The stakes were high, but not that high.
 We were there to test our mettle, not save our people.
 He began to come closer.
 I asked him again as I did before his previous outburst, if his posture was a true signal of what he desired.
 Not in those words, but that was the gist.
 His response was in the affirmative. . . . .